oatlog/oatlog/doc/report/main.typ

 - For costs that are per-node-sums in an expression DAG, optimal extraction can be done in exponential time using integer linear programming.
 Extraction in this cost model is also possible in linear time for e-graphs of bounded treewidth @fastextract.
-- Finally, for arbitrary cost functions approximate solutions can be found using various heuristics.
+- Finally, for arbitrary cost functions approximate solutions can be found using various heuristics
+  @egggym @extraction_gradient_descent.

 While extraction is an important part of equality saturation, Oatlog does not implement any extraction.
 Extraction is largely independent functionality from the building of the e-graph, so